justinjiajia/personalwiki/pig.md

 In MapReduce mode, Pig translates queries into MapReduce jobs and runs them on a Hadoop cluster.
 MapReduce mode with a fully distributed cluster is what you use when you want to run Pig on large datasets.

-To use MapReduce mode, you first need to check that the version of Pig you downloaded is compatible with the version of Hadoop you are using.
+To use MapReduce mode, you need to check that the version of Pig you downloaded is compatible with the version of Hadoop you are using.
 Pig releases will only work against particular versions of Hadoop; this is documented in the [release notes](https://pig.apache.org/releases.html).

+Pig honors the `HADOOP_HOME` environment variable for finding which Hadoop client to run.
+However, if it is not set, Pig will use a bundled copy of the Hadoop libraries.
+Note that these may not match the version of Hadoop running on your cluster, so it is best to explicitly set `HADOOP_HOME` (we have done this in the AMI we use).

-We need to point Pig at the cluster's namenode and resource manager.
-If the installation of Hadoop at *HADOOP_HOME* is already configured for this, then there is nothing more to do (we have done this already).
-Otherwise, you can set HADOOP_CONF_DIR to a directory containing the Hadoop site file (or files) that define fs.defaultFS, yarn.resourcemanager.address, and mapreduce.framework.name (should be set to yarn).
+Next, you need to point Pig at the cluster's namenode and resource manager.
+If the installation of Hadoop at `HADOOP_HOME` is already configured for this, then there is nothing more to do.
+Otherwise, you can set `HADOOP_CONF_DIR` to a directory containing the Hadoop site file (or files) that define fs.defaultFS, yarn.resourcemanager.address, and mapreduce.framework.name (agian, we have done this in the AMI we use).

-Alternatively, you can set these properties in the **~pig/conf/pig.properties** file.
+Alternatively, you can set these properties in the [**~pig/conf/pig.properties** file](https://pig.apache.org/docs/r0.17.0/start.html#properties).

 In MapReduce mode, we can optionally enable auto-local mode (by setting pig.auto.local.enabled to true), which is an optimization that runs small jobs locally if the input is less than 100 MB (set by pig.auto.local.input.maxbytes, default 100,000,000) and no more than one reducer is being used.

 Once we have configured Pig to connect to a Hadoop cluster, we proceed to launch the set of daemons necessary to run a Pig Latin program in the MapReduce mode.

+Apart from regular daemons, Pig needs one more daemon to be running on Hadoop called a job history server.
+The job history server maintains information about MapReduce jobs after their Application Master terminates.
+All the job history data per job is persisted to HDFS by the MapReduce ApplicationMaster.

  ```bash